jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Offline remote data handling.md

           provider: DATA_PROVIDER_REST
           entity: customers
           method: create
-          # In this scenario, the backend system returns an Id that we can use to map back to the record
+          # In this scenario, the backend system returns an Id that we can use
-          # locally in the Output transform of the function (rest-create-customer).
+          # to map back to the record locally in the Output transform of the
+          # function (rest-create-customer).
 You don’t need to use
           # queueOperation in this scenario.
-Once the device goes online, the record will be created, and
+Once the device goes online,
-          # the id from the backend will come back.
+          # the record will be created, and the id from the backend will come
+          # back.
 Any records with the same tempId will be updated with
           # the returning id and will update the correct record.
           function: rest-create-customer
-          functionParameters:
+          parameters:
             firstName: =@ctx.components.firstName.state.value
             lastName: =@ctx.components.lastName.state.value
             companyName: =@ctx.components.companyName.state.value